iamnotnato/alx-low_level_programming/0x08-recursion/README.md

       * **If n is lower than 0, the function should return -1 to indicate an error.**
       * **Factorial of 0 is 1.**

+> 💡Fun Fact :
-💡*Fun Fact : "You Mustn't Be Afraid To Dream A Little Bigger Darling" is a memorable quote uttered by Tom Hardy to Joseph Gordon Levitt from the 2010 film Inception.*
+> * **"You Mustn't Be Afraid To Dream A Little Bigger Darling" is a memorable quote uttered by Tom Hardy to Joseph Gordon Levitt from the 2010 film Inception.**
 <hr>

 * **4. Once an idea has taken hold of the brain it's almost impossible to eradicate**
   * File : [4-pow_recursion.c](./4-pow_recursion.c)
     * Required : A function that returns the value of x raised to the power of y.
     * Expected Results : If y is lower than 0, the function should return -1

+> 💡Fun Fact :
-💡*Fun Fact : "Once an idea has taken hold of the brain it's almost impossible to eradicate.
-An idea that is fully formed - fully understood - that sticks; right in there somewhere.
+> * **"Once an idea has taken hold of the brain it's almost impossible to eradicate.
+An idea that is fully formed - fully understood - that sticks; right in there somewhere.**

->Leonardo DiCaprio as Cobb - Inception (2010) - IMDb*
+>* **Leonardo DiCaprio as Cobb - Inception (2010) - IMDb**

 <hr>

 * **5. Your subconscious is looking for the dreamer**
   * File : [5-sqrt_recursion.c](./5-sqrt_recursion.c)
     * Required : A function that returns the natural square root of a number.
     * Expected Results : If n does not have a natural square root, the function should return -1.

-💡*Fun Fact : “Arthur : Your subconscious is looking for the dreamer; me.
-Inception (2010)*
+💡**Fun Fact : “Arthur : Your subconscious is looking for the dreamer; me.
+Inception (2010)**
 <hr>